Excel VBA StrConv Function

 Sub StrConv_Example1() Dim TextValues As String Dim Result As String TextValues = "Excel vba" Result = StrConv(TextValues, vbUpperCase) MsgBox Result End Sub

-This will convert the string “Excel VBA” to upper case.
+It will convert the string “Excel VBA” to upper case.

 Example #2

-Now take a look at the same string with lower case conversion.
+Now, take a look at the same string with lowercase conversion.
 Below is the code.

 Code: